NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 </html>
 ```

-The complete HTML pages looks like
+The complete HTML page looks like this:

 ```html
 <html>